ubaldot/vim-poptools/README.md

 :PoptoolsVimgrep # Vimgrep, show results in the quickfix-list.
 ```

-... and if you are curious, this is what I have in my `.vimrc`
+... and if you are curious, the following is how I mapped them:

 ```
 nnoremap <c-p> <cmd>PoptoolsFindFile<cr><cr>